Skip to content

 thinkwork deploy -s dev -c app

-Seed workspace defaults, the skill catalog, and per-tenant files for a deployed stack.
+Seed workspace defaults and per-tenant workspace files for a deployed stack.

 Terminal window